Captain-Sangam/Arduino-Based-Home-Security-System/Read_me.txt

 3.The number and type of sensors can be modified as per convinience.
 4.GSM Module used to provide intrusion alerts via SMS.

+Required Libraries
+    This contains the extra libraries required for successfull compliation.
+Extract them and paste them into your arduino's       Library folder.

 Contents Description

 Components Required.pdf